Would you like to display a WordPress post only if it has a specific custom field?

-Recently one of our users asked us how to display WordPress posts only if a specific custom field was present.
-After replying back with the answer, we thought it would best if we share with everyone else, so the larger community can benefit from it as well.
+One of our users asked us how to display WordPress posts only if a specific custom field was present.
+After replying back with the answer, we thought it would be best to share it with everyone else, so the larger community can benefit from it as well.

 You need to have a fair understanding of how WordPress loops work because we will call these parameters in a WordPress query.